joshuadavidnelson/disable-blog/readme.txt

 [View this plugin on GitHub](https://github.com/joshuadavidnelson/disable-blog/) to contribute as well as log any issues (or visit the WP [support forums](https://wordpress.org/support/plugin/disable-blog/)).

 Please feel free to contribute!
-Refer to the [https://github.com/joshuadavidnelson/disable-blog/#contributing](Github repro) for specifics.
+Refer to the [Github Repo](https://github.com/joshuadavidnelson/disable-blog/#contributing) for specifics.

 == Installation ==